daanvanhulst/dvh-ng-boilerplate-lt/README.md

 Compilation and minification of TypeScript to JavaScript Compilation and minification of HTML to JS
 Compilation and minification of LESS to CSS
-Karma server with Jasmine for unit testing
+Automatic API documentation generation with ngDocs Automatic .tsd reference file generatino with all TypeScript files Karma server with Jasmine for unit testing

 ### Build output